datarobot/datarobot-user-models/custom_model_runner/README.md

 For more detailed information please go [here](https://github.com/datarobot/datarobot-user-models#unstructured_inference_models).

 #### Starting drum as prediction server in production mode.
-Drum prediction server can be started in *production* mode which has nginx and uwsgi as the backend.
+DRUM prediction server can be started in *production* mode which has nginx and uwsgi as the backend.
 This provides better stability and scalability - depending on how many CPUs are available several workers will be started to serve predictions.
 *--max-workers* parameter  can be used to limit number of workers.
 E.g. ```drum server --code-dir ~/user_code_dir --address localhost:6789 --production --max-workers 2```

+> Note: `uwsgi` is an extra dependency for DRUM.
+Install it using: `pip install datarobot-drum[uwsgi]` or `pip install uwsgi`
 > Note: *Production* mode may not be available on Windows-based systems out ot the box, as uwsgi installation requires special handling.
 > Docker container based Linux environment can be used for such cases.